light-curve/light-curve-python/light-curve/README.md

 We also provide `light-curve-python` package which is just an "alias" to the main `light-curve` package.

 Minimum supported Python version is 3.7.
-We provide binary wheels via [PyPi](https://pypi.org/project/light-curve/) for number of platforms and architectures, both for CPython and PyPy.
+We provide binary wheels via [PyPi](https://pypi.org/project/light-curve/) for number of platforms and architectures, both for CPython and PyPy (supported platforms only).

 ### Support matrix